7 Best Red Dot for Shotgun + Buyers Guide

 With the 507C, you get an affordable optic as well.
 It’s mid-tier in its price but top-tier in its performance.
 The biggest downside I have about the optic is the heavy blue tint that’s present.
 If that’s the only complaint I can have about it, that’s pretty solid.

 The Holosun 507C delivers in a variety of ways.
 It’s the right size, with the right footprint, and packs a versatile reticle system and multi-pronged approach to powering the optic.
 Slap it on a Scalarworks Sync mount, and boom, you are good to go.
-This is an excellent option for shotguns and checks all the boxes I have for a shotgun red dot.
+This is an excellent option for shotguns and checks all my boxes for the perfect red dot sight.

 Holosun 507C Pros and Cons